EN | ES | FR

 Florida law sets a 20-day minimum from filing to final judgment.
 The realistic timeline depends on whether the case is contested, the complexity of the marital estate, and the local court’s calendar.

-One of the first questions clients ask is, “How long is this going to take?”
-The honest answer is: it depends on a handful of factors, most of which can be assessed early.
-This article walks through the timing of a Florida divorce in Miami-Dade County, from filing to final judgment.
+“How long is this going to take?” is one of the first questions clients ask.
+The honest answer is: it depends on a handful of factors, most of which can be assessed at the first consultation.
+This article walks through the timing of a Florida divorce in the 11th Judicial Circuit (Miami-Dade), from filing to final judgment, with two worked case examples and the procedural rules that drive the schedule.

-In practice, most uncontested cases take longer than 20 days — not because of the law, but because of court scheduling, document preparation, and the requirement to exchange financial disclosures.
+In practice, most uncontested cases take longer than 20 days — not because of the law, but because of court scheduling, the procedural requirements below, and the mandatory financial disclosure rule that adds its own clock.

 Uncontested Divorce: 60–90 Days